flesler/jquery.scrollTo/README.md

 bower install jquery.scrollTo
 ```

+### Downloading Manually

+If you want the latest stable version, get the latest release from the [releases page](https://github.com/flesler/jquery.scrollTo/releases).

 ### Notes

 * Apart from the target and duration, the plugin can receive a hash of settings.
 Documentation and examples are included in the source file.